tgairwoman/alx-pre_course/0x01-git/README.md

-created a new directory called 0x01-git in your alx-precourse repo.
+created a new directory called 0x01-git in my  alx-precourse repo.